 4.8.9.4.3 Materials/parts <mtrlpart>.
-All expendable items and support materials, mandatory replacement parts, bulk items, and Critical Safety Items (CSIs) (FSCAPs) shall be listed by, as a minimum, name <name>, quantity <qty>, if applicable, and work package containing an overall listing of tools and special tools listed by work package number, and item number <itemref>, if any, as applicable.
+All repair parts, expendable items, support materials, mandatory replacement parts, bulk items, and Critical Safety Items (CSIs) (FSCAPs) shall be listed by, as a minimum, name <name>; by quantity <qty>, if applicable; by work package sequence number for work package containing details about the materials/parts (e.g., expendable and durable items list, RPSTL, mandatory replacement parts list, etc); and by item number <itemref>, if any, or figure/group number as applicable.
 Referencing will eliminate the need to repeat or update the part and numbers throughout the TM.
 For example: